Scroll to content

 How do we teach it?
 (Our implementation)

-• All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live.
-They are regularly encouraged to share their recommendations to the class and wider school community.
+To establish an appreciation and love of reading, and to gain knowledge across the curriculum, each year group has a core set of carefully selected texts that can be used as inspiration for writing.
+All children are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live.
+They are regularly encouraged to share their recommendations with the class and wider school community.
+Staff create a sense of awe and wonder through memorable and immersive experiences to lunch the start of reading a new text.

 What is the difference that this makes?
 (Our impact)